 Sarah is a retired registered nurse residing near Toronto in Ontario.
 She is co-founder of the Canadian Whale Institute and has been involved with several cetacean conservation groups since 1992.
 Sarah supports Salmon Coast Field Station in its efforts to save the wild Pacific salmon on Canada’s west coast.
 Sarah and her three sisters own and operate Mount Wolfe Farm – a CSA (Community Supported Agriculture) on their parents’ farmstead north of Toronto.

 Tracey Lovitz, CFP®

 Tracey is a Certified Financial Planner™ with Ameriprise Financial Services, Inc. and has been with the company since 1988.
-Ms. Lovitz is a member of the Financial Planning Association.
-Ms. Lovitz is an active member and/or board member of organizations that benefit children, elementary through college age for causes such as: child abuse prevention; elementary education for brain safety; and scholarship houses that provide rent free housing for deserving young college students who lack financial resources, but demonstrate excellent academic merit and good character.
+Tracey supports organizations with the mission of animal welfare, wildlife and habitat conservation as well as those that help secure housing for families in need.
+She has also been an active member and/or board member of organizations that benefit children by funding for child abuse prevention; elementary education for brain safety; and scholarship houses that provide rent free housing for deserving young college students who lack financial resources.